Nanolx/NanoDroid/README.md

 # NanoDroid

 NanoDroid is a installer for various OpenSource related things, most noticably microG and F-Droid.
 It supports direct /system installation, both devices with or without A/B partition scheme, aswell as Magisk Mode (module) installation.
-It also includes several tools (eg. GNU Bash, GNU Nano, more), scripts and additional features (system debloating, init scripts, automatic logcat creation), aswell as a companion F-Droid Repository.
+It also includes several tools (eg. GNU Bash, tools from util-linux/bsdmainutils and more), scripts and additional features (system debloating, init scripts, automatic logcat creation), aswell as a companion F-Droid Repository.

 Furthermore it allows the user to do fine-graded installations using configuration files, which allow to choose what to install, or if several alternatives are available, which of them, see [Alter Installation](#alter-installation) below.